kevinbtalbert/CDSW_AMP_CPU-ONLY-MISTRAL7B-CHATBOT/README.md

 ![](/assets/unauthenticated-access2.png)

 For request syntax:
-GET and POST to the ROOT of the CML application endpoint (e.g. `https://subdomain.domain.go01-dem.ylcu-atmi.cloudera.site/`) Successful GET request should indicate the API is up and running:
+GET and POST to the ROOT of the CDSW application endpoint (e.g. `https://subdomain.domain.go01-dem.ylcu-atmi.cloudera.site/`) Successful GET request should indicate the API is up and running:

 ![](/assets/GET-endpoint.png)

-Forming the POST request can be done through Postman or natively in CML:
+Forming the POST request can be done through Postman or natively in CDSW:

 1. Postman